veltman/principles/README.md

 * Work with simple text files when possible.
 Avoid the overhead of a database unless your data really demands it.

+* Make sure you know the way(s) that a dataset represents unavailable values.
+It could be a blank space, it could be a dash, it could be an asterisk.
+It could be multiple things.
+Some places will use 999 or 99.999 to mean a number that's not available.

 * Cache pages while you scrape them so that you don't have to start over if you were scraping the wrong thing.

-* Beware the four C's of working text data: character encoding, capitalization, curly quotes, and cwhitespace.
+* Beware the four C's of working with text data: character encoding, capitalization, curly quotes, and cwhitespace.

 ```
 "Côte d'Ivoire" //damn it